Prof Liz Campbell, Phd, LLM, BCL

 My research has been funded by the RCUK’s Partnership for Conflict, Crime and Security, the Arts and Humanities Research Council, the Law Foundation of New Zealand, the Fulbright Commission, the Modern Law Review, and the Carnegie Trust for the Universities of Scotland.

-I’m currently co-Investigator on a project on “Corporate Vehicles – Understanding the use of ‘Licit’ Corporate Entities by Transnational Organised Crime Groups in the Concealment, Conversion and Control of Illicit Finance”, funded by the RCUK’s Partnership for Conflict, Crime and Security (PaCCS) Research.
+I’m co-Investigator for a project on “Corporate Vehicles – Understanding the use of ‘Licit’ Corporate Entities by Transnational Organised Crime Groups in the Concealment, Conversion and Control of Illicit Finance”, funded by the RCUK’s Partnership for Conflict, Crime and Security (PaCCS) Research.
 This project examines how licit entities are used by organised crime groups for the concealment, conversion and control of illicit finance cross-jurisdictionally and the domestic and international economic/social impacts of such practice.
 It is analysing the impact on organised crime groups of the changing legal and policy conditions governing the transparency of beneficial ownership of legal entities in the UK and the Netherlands.
 Police Scotland and the Center for Information & Research on Organised Crime (Netherlands) are partners in both the production of the proposal and realisation of the project.

 I’m funded by the ESRC Impact Acceleration Account to explore the implications of Brexit for the investigation and policing of organised crime.
 The briefing paper is available here and full recommendations on negotiations here.